Banner Logo

 Similarly you must have websites or forums that you visit regularly.
 It could be your university forum or a local website that sells computers.
 They are not as popular but you trust them nonetheless.

-Such niche websites with decent reputation often become a target for cross site scripting.
+Such niche websites with decent reputations often become a target for cross site scripting.
 It is a form of client side code injection attack where cyber criminals insert malicious codes into legitimate plugins, and websites.

 The end goal is to infect the web browsers of users visiting the website or downloading such infected plugins.

-• Distributed denial-of-Service (DDoS) Attack
+Distributed denial-of-Service (DDoS) Attack

 You must have watched or at least heard of the famous franchise ‘The Walking Dead’.
 It’s a famous TV series about zombies, and is a great watch if you ask me.